chef-boneyard/chef-rfc/rfc082-deprecation-policy.md

 ### Sample Deprecation Release Notes Notice

-This notice would appear in the release notes of the chef Github repository as well as the Chef release announcements post to Discourse.
+This notice would appear in the release notes of the chef GitHub repository as well as the Chef release announcements post to Discourse.

 #### Future Deprecation of node.set